 Born in 1975, Ekow N. Yankah earned a B.A. from the University of Michigan in 1997, a J.D. from Columbia University in 2000, and a B.C.L. from Oxford University in 2002.
-Today he is a professor at the Benjamin N. Cardozo School of Law at Yeshiva University.
-He also co-chairs the New York Democratic Lawyers Council and serves as a board member with the Innocence Project, an organization whose mission is to free the allegedly large number of innocent nonwhites incarcerated as a result of a racist criminal-justice system.
+He is a former professor at the Benjamin N. Cardozo School of Law at Yeshiva University.
+He also co-chaired the New York Democratic Lawyers Council and serves as a board member with the Innocence Project, an organization whose mission is to free the allegedly large number of innocent nonwhites incarcerated as a result of a racist criminal-justice system.
 In addition, Yankah has been a Visiting Fellow at the Israeli Institute of Advanced Studies, a Visiting Professor of Law at the Interdisciplinary Center in Herzliya, a Distinguished Visiting Faculty Member at the University of Toronto School of Law, and a board member of the American Constitution Society‘s New York chapter.
 Currently, he is a Law Professor at the University of Michigan.

 Yankah views the United States as a nation awash in racism and discrimination against African Americans.
 In July 2013 he was deeply angered when a Florida jury rendered “not guilty” verdicts on murder and manslaughter charges against a “white Hispanic” man named George Zimmerman, who in February 2012 had shot and killed black teenager Trayvon Martin in a case that made national headlines.
 Referencing the fact that Zimmerman had shot Martin during a fight that ensued after Zimmerman had followed the teen on suspicion that the latter might be seeking to burglarize a home in Zimmerman’s neighborhood, Yankah wrote in an op-ed piece that appeared in The New York Times: “Every step Mr. Martin took toward the end of his too-short life was defined by his race.
 I do not have to believe that Mr. Zimmerman is a hate-filled racist to recognize that he would probably not even have noticed Mr. Martin if [the latter] had been a casually dressed white teenager.”
 This, Yankah explained, was because the notion that many blacks are dangerous criminals was “firmly lodged in Mr. Zimmerman’s imagination.”